-After nearly a year, Jaunt comes out of stealth mode today with what they hope will launch of new content medium: cinematic virtual reality.
+After nearly a year, Jaunt comes out of stealth mode today with what they hope will be the launch of a new content medium: cinematic virtual reality.
 For many months now, they have teased on their their website: “At Jaunt, we are developing a revolutionary new media experience.
 With our total immersion technology, you no longer just watch content, you live it.”
 Today they reveal their innovations, and announce they have raised $6.8 million in funding towards bringing them to market.

 “Jaunt’s technology combines computational photography, statistical algorithms, massively parallel processing, cutting-edge hardware and virtual reality.”
 That was one of the few hints we’d been able to dig up on Jaunt prior to a recent visit to their offices.
 Talk about a tease!
 We’ve been eager to get to the bottom of what they’ve been working on in secret for so long and they’re finally pulling back the curtain.

 Jaunt is creating hardware, software, tools, and applications to enable content creators to make powerful VR cinema experiences.
-We’ve been has been following Jaunt for some time, and were given an early glimpse at their technology and vision.
+We’ve been following Jaunt for some time, and were given an early glimpse at their technology and vision.

 There are four core areas in which Jaunt is focused.
 First, the team created camera hardware, capable of shooting 360 degree 3D video with surround-sound audio, which becomes the basis for a cinematic VR experience.
 Initially, an array of cameras was attached to a 3D-printed skeleton, which then sat on top of a quarter-height server rack.
 Functional, but not very maneuverable.
 Later versions are slimmed down and more portable.
 Second, Jaunt has developed software to stitch and encode feeds from the camera array into a single stream, and a player to distribute it to multiple platforms.
 Third, tools were developed that allow producers and editors to use the existing workflows they’re familiar with to work with this new format of media.
 Finally, demo content was created to show the potential of their cinematic VR platform.